AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 5 Invoke Feather
 --------------

-If you’re calling Feather from a new application, you’ll need to add the below code in order to start Feather.
-Otherwise (if you’re using the demo application) you can find this code inside the MainActivity.java file.
+If you're calling Feather from a new application, you'll need to add the below code in order to start Feather.
+Otherwise (if you're using the demo application) you can find this code inside the MainActivity.java file.

 In order to invoke Feather from your activity, you need to pass some parameters to the FeatherActivity.
-Here’s an example of how to invoke the new activity:
+Here's an example of how to invoke the new activity:

     // Create the intent needed to start feather